The giraffe is the tallest land animal in the world. A male stands up to 5.5m high, and weighs nearly 2 tonnes.

 Giraffes live in open woodlands or wooded grassland savannah.

-Giraffes are herbivores and browse up to 63kg of leaves and twigs each day from over 100 different trees and shrubs, but preferring acacia species.
+Giraffes are herbivores and browse up to 63kg of leaves and twigs each day from over 100 different tree and shrub species, but they prefer acacia.
 Because of their moisture-rich diet of leaves, giraffes can go for weeks without drinking, but usually seek water every few days.
 Their splay-legged drinking stance leaves them vulnerable to predators.

-A giraffe’s great height, long legs, neck, and tongue (45cm!) enables it to reach leaves on the top of tree-tops, way out of reach to other species.
-But despite its long neck, the giraffe only has seven neck vertebrae, the same number as all mammals, but the bones are simply extremely elongated.
+A giraffe’s great height, long legs, neck, and tongue (45cm!) enables it to reach leaves on the top of trees, way out of reach to other species.
+But despite its long neck, the giraffe only has seven neck vertebrae, the same number as all mammals - the bones are simply extremely elongated.
 The giraffe’s tongue and lips are very tough, and can withstand sharp thorns.
 The giraffe’s giant 10kg (24lb) heart maintains double the blood pressure of other large mammals, in order to ensure a good blood supply to the brain.

 Females gather in loose-knit herds, together with younger males.
 Males live in bachelor herds.
 Dominant males can fight, swinging their necks against each other.

 Giraffes have a 25 year life span.
-Females can reproduce throughout the year and dominant males will visit different female herds to find suitable females.
-After a 15 month gestation the female gives birth to a single calf.
+Females can reproduce throughout the year and dominant males will visit different female herds to find suitable mates.
+After a 15 month gestation, the female gives birth to a single calf.
 Babies are 1.8m at birth and grow 2cm a day.
 New calves stay close to their mothers, but after a few weeks will join crèche groups.